Cozy-Finance/agent-buttercup/README.md

-# Simulation Engine
+# Agent Smith

-A highly flexible, Rust-based framework for conducting computationally-intensive agent-based simulations in an EVM environment.
+Agent Smith is a flexible, Rust-based framework for conducting computationally-intensive agent-based simulations in an EVM environment.

 The simulation engine is built on top of [revm](https://github.com/bluealloy/revm), enabling fast EVM execution without any I/O overhead.
 It was originally inspired by work done on [Arbiter](https://github.com/primitivefinance/arbiter), but ultimately took a very different approach to the design of the core simulation loop and agents.